Skip to Content

 Calculating FHA Self-Sufficiency Rental Income

-To FHA, the full rental income potential on a property isn’t the eligible rental income for the self-sufficiency test.
+To FHA, a property's full rental income potential is not eligible rental income for the self-sufficiency test.

 You must use an FHA-approved appraiser’s rent estimate minus a vacancy factor.